chsodha/To-Do-List_App/README.md

 6. **Color-Coded Lists:** Each list is displayed with a unique color for easy identification.
 7. **List Options:** Every list comes with options such as delete, edit, and a checkbox to mark tasks as completed.
 8. **Interactive Toasts:** Receive interactive feedback with toast messages for every action performed.

-## 📦 APK File

-You can find and easily download the APK file for this app in the 📁 [APK file](https://github.com/gojiyajayesh/To-Do-List_App/tree/main/apk%20file)